chalg/BOM_temperature_data/BOM_temperature_data.md

     (302845, 16)

 Enhance the dataframe with an aggregation column called 'decade'.
-Then perform a clean up of unecesary columns created in the merge process.
+Then perform a clean-up of unnecessary columns created in the merge process.

 ```python